Robust and Efficient Penetration-Free Elastodynamics without Barriers: INTRODUCTION

 Building upon these innovations, we present a novel elastodynamic simulator for penetration-free contact, achieving up to 103.15$\times$ speedup over GIPC~\cite{huang2024gipc} in challenging, contact-intensive benchmarks that were previously tractable only by barrier-based methods.
 On moderate scenarios, our simulator (in double precision) achieves a $5.05\times$ speedup over Cubic Barrier~\cite{ando2024cubic} and a $33.1\times$ speedup over OGC~\cite{chen2025offset} using sufficient iterations to avoid artifacts, despite both baselines operating in single precision.
 In more challenging scenarios, our method outperforms Cubic Barrier by up to $84.4\times$, while OGC suffers from severe artifacts even when spending orders-of-magnitude more computation time than ours.
-These significant improvements are made possible by the following technical contributions: \begin{itemize} \item A novel 2nd-order constrained optimization framework (\S\ref{sec:method-overview}), with a primal-dual augmented Lagrangian solver (\S\ref{sec:subproblem}) that ensures well-conditioned systems and consistent convergence progress, and a constraint filtering and decay mechanism (\S\ref{sec:activeset}) to achieve fast and robust active-set exploration. \item Theoretical justification that the TOI-based termination criterion ensures finite-step termination and first-order time integration accuracy in our method (\S\ref{sec:termination}).
-We also demonstrate that this criterion can accelerate other CCD-based contact solvers, such as IPC. \item A GPU-optimized high-performance simulator design, featuring novel techniques for accelerated assembly of analytic elasticity Hessians under SPD projection (\S\ref{sec:gpu_opt}), conditioning-aware adjustment of penalty stiffness (\S\ref{sec:adaptive_mu}), and penalty-free enforcement of moving boundary conditions (\S\ref{sec:DBC}). \end{itemize}
+These significant improvements are made possible by the following technical contributions: \begin{itemize} \item A novel 2nd-order constrained optimization framework (\S\ref{sec:method-overview}), with a primal-dual augmented Lagrangian solver (\S\ref{sec:subproblem}) that ensures well-conditioned systems and consistent convergence progress, and a constraint filtering and decay mechanism (\S\ref{sec:activeset}) to achieve fast and robust active-set exploration. \item A GPU-optimized high-performance simulator design, featuring novel techniques for accelerated assembly of analytic elasticity Hessians under SPD projection (\S\ref{sec:gpu_opt}), conditioning-aware adjustment of penalty stiffness (\S\ref{sec:adaptive_mu}), and penalty-free enforcement of moving boundary conditions (\S\ref{sec:DBC}). \end{itemize}